Pyrdacor/Ambermoon/FileSpecs/MapEventData.md

 The next map event is only executed if answered with 'Yes'.

 Assumption of data inside the unknown data:
-- Optional image index (e.g. grandfather in bed or the valdyn portal)
+- Optional image index
 - Popup size
 - Button texts
+- Border style / appearance

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Map text index
 0x05 | ubyte[6] | **Unknown**
-0x07 | uword | Event index (0-based) of index to continue with when 'No' is chosen
+0x07 | uword | Index (0-based) of map event to continue with when 'No' is chosen

 ## Change music event (0x14 / 20)